 Firewalls help keep your computer from being attacked from the Internet.
 Understand how they can protect you.

 Keep your software up to date.
 Patching fixes software flaws that may risk the confidentiality of your computer system.

 Security software is one essential step in protecting your computer from malicious software and attack.
 Understand how this is used to protect you.

 Your computer's software may be protected, but your information can still be at risk if your computer is stolen or lost.
 Understand how to keep your stored information safe.

 Many people use wireless networks for convenience and flexibility.
 Use secure wireless networks wisely to protect your information.

 Identity theft is a serious crime that can take years to recover from.
 Get tips on how to safeguard your information.
 A few simple steps can prevent you from becoming a victim.

 Understand the importance of your credit report, and how to monitor it for unusual activity.

-Microsoft recently announced they will be ending support of Windows XP® on April 8, 2014.
+Microsoft ended support of Windows XP® on April 8, 2014.